NikolayBalabanov/rsschool-cv/cv.md

 **Hello!**
 My name's Nikolai.
 I'm from Belarus.
 I'm 28.
-I've always been interested in technology and I am inspired by web development.I want to make beautiful and useful apps to beat the routine and make life brighter, easier.
+I've always been interested in technology and I am inspired by web development.
+A huge desire to develop and make the world a little better helps me move forward.
 I have been learning the web for about a year, I like to learn new things, I am not afraid of difficulties.
 I can make up landing pages and write SPA in pure JS, React.
-I believe that my perseverance and creativity will help me become a Frontend developer.
+I believe that everything can be done better, and I am convinced of it every time.

 ---